Early Intervention

 Frequency based on your child's needs

-Simple strategies to use throughout the day
+Techniques to support language throughout the day

 • Progress Monitoring